top of page

 Ultimatum Music, 2000

-I got this on vinyl recently and 'Where'd You Go' blew my mind.
-I've no doubt Kevin made this song 'pop,' as the quote below indicates his involvement.
-Shields takes an already great song to another level.
-Essential.
+I got the original vinyl from 2000 recently.
+'Where'd You Go' jumped out of the speakers.
+I've no doubt Shields helped with the production as the quote below indicates his involvement.
+Shields takes an already great song and made it into a great recording.

 Freakscene.net says Shields added guitar to ‘All The Girls,’ and ‘Does the Kiss Fit,’ along with tambourine to 'Where'd You Go?'
 Mascis would tell the Washington Post that Shields was one of the only people whose opinion he actually trusted or cared about and that he helped ‘get different guitar sounds and bass sounds, and played a little bit.'
 Beyond those three tracks, we don'tknow exactly what he did.

-I discuss this song at length in the book and what it represented to Bobby Gillespie and Andrew Innes.
-The studio versions and live versions are another high point for Shields time away from MBV.
+This song is discussed at length in the book and what it represented to Bobby Gillespie and Andrew Innes.
+The studio version and live versions are another high point for Shields time away from MBV.

 'Shoot Speed Kill Light’: